kleelab-bch/phet/README.md

-# Heterogeneity-Preserving Discriminative Feature Selection for Subtype Discovery
+# Heterogeneity-Preserving Discriminative Feature Selection for Disease-Specific Subtype Discovery

 ![Workflow](images/symbol.png)

 ## Basic Description

-This repo contains various implementations of subtype detection algorithms.
-Mainly, the PHet (**P**reserving **Het** erogeneity) algorithm performs recurrent subsampling differential analysis and IQR between conditions to identify a minimal set of heterogeneity-preserving features while maximizing the quality of subtype clustering.
-Using public datasets of microarray and single-cell RNA-seq, PHet effectively identifies disease subtypes and outperforms the previous outlier-based methods.
-This guide gives a tutorial on running 25 algorithms but does not describe every feature of the package.
+This repository encompasses a range of subtype detection algorithms, with a primary focus on the PHet (**P**reserving * *Het** erogeneity) algorithm.
+The PHet algorithm is designed to conduct recurrent subsampling differential analysis and interquartile range (IQR) calculations between conditions, in order to pinpoint a minimal set of features that preserve heterogeneity while maximizing the quality of subtype clustering.
+Through the utilization of public datasets from microarray and single-cell RNA-seq studies, PHet has demonstrated its effectiveness in identifying disease subtypes, surpassing the performance of previous outlier-based methods.
+While this guide offers a tutorial on executing 25 different algorithms, it does not delve into an exhaustive description of every feature within the package.
+For additional information about arguments and functionalities, it is recommended to execute `python main.py --help`.

 ## Dependencies